kdoddy36615/sun-app/README.md

 Strayed a little from the initial prompt, because I couldn't really think of a use-case where someone would be entering IP addresses.
 Hopefully the auto-detect makes up for that.

+# Time to complete
+2.5-3 hours.
+Jsonp was rough

 # Questions:
 Why was I unable to get bootstrap Cards to work with Rows/Columns (I resorted to in-line styling here)